ravdy/DevOps/README.md

 # DevOps #
-### This repository contains the documents related to
+### This repository contains the documents related to DevOps